milkmansson/toit-mpu6050/README.md

 ### FIFO Buffer
 MPU6050 has a 1024 byte FIFO buffer which allows reads to occur in bursts.
 This can be enabled using `enable-fifo-buffer` and `disable-fifo-buffer`.
-More on this in a later version.
+This functions well, and is used for DMP, but more on this soon.

 ### Sources
 Links to sources of information about its undocumented features: